gildasmorvan/similar2logo/README.md

     * `HeatBugFactory`, the factory that creates a new heat bug.

-* the `HeatBugsSimulationModel` class that extends `LogoSimulationModel` and defines the simulation model of the heatbugs simulation.
+* the `HeatBugsSimulationModel` class that extends `AbstractLogoSimulationModel` and defines the simulation model of the heatbugs simulation.

 * the main class of the simulation `HeatBugsSimulationMain`